VictorRosales19/data_curation/README.md

 - **Important notes:**
     + Scripts are intended to be used with Python 3.11.4; other versions could cause issues with the execution.
 Example, type hinting with `list[str]` without the `typing` module is only supported in Python 3.9 and later.
     + Run the complete pipeline for all the data took **hours** and used around **32 GB RAM**, as it combines all the datasets from 2016 to 2025.
 Please **ensure** there are **enough resources** to run the complete datasets.
-    + If there are issues downloading the data from GitHub, please review the data sources section and download the datasets for Metro and Capital bike-share manually.
+    + If there are issues downloading the data from GitHub, please review the repository on the web browser and download the zip files in `RawData/MetroBike` and `RawData/CapitalBike` manually and replace the cloned files (LFS of sha256 - unintended files).
+Alternatively, download the zip files manually and replace the cloned files (LFS of sha256 - unintended files) mentioned in the data sources section, and download the datasets for Metro and Capital bike-share manually.
+    + If there are issues installing the requirements, please use `requirements_alternative.txt` to create a virtual environment that includes only the main dependencies, allowing more flexibility.
+	+ To get a US_CENSUS_API_KEY please visit [US Census API key](https://api.census.gov/data/key_signup.html).

 Getting started (Windows PowerShell)
 ```powershell